What is the Paleo Diet?

 Following any diet or healthy eating lifestyle will always come with limitations and the paleo diet is not exclusive of this.
 The Paleo diet is brilliant in terms of the health benefits you will receive from eating natural products which are in their purest forms.
 The Paleo Diet is a complex, but it can be simply interpreted as anything can be forged which has not cultivated by mankind.
 This means you are able to eat a wide variety of meats, eggs, fruits and veggies but avoiding processed foods, grains and sugars.
 The result of this is a diet which is dairy, gluten and refined sugar-free, which many studies have shown eliminating them from your diet can help with weight, energy levels and overall inflammation of the body.

-The downside with Paleo is that it does not go hand in hand with baking, the first ingredient you will think of when it comes to baked goods is flour, which is prohibited.
-Try and swap it for any other grain and it’s a no-no, this makes having a cheeky sweet treat which is not fruit or dairy-free chocolate difficult on this diet.
+The downside with Paleo is that it doesn’t go hand in hand with baking.
+The first ingredient you’ll think of when it comes to baked goods is flour, which is prohibited.
+And trying to swap it for any other grain is a no-no. This makes having a cheeky sweet treat, which is not fruit or dairy-free chocolate, difficult on this diet.

-However by scouring over the web, the team at wellplated.com have devised a banging banana bread which ticks all of the boxes of paleo, no flour and strictly paleo.
-They substitute flour with coconut flour which ticks the paleo and gluten-free boxes.
+However, by scouring over the web, the team at wellplated.com have devised a banging banana bread which ticks all of the boxes of paleo.
+They substitute flour with coconut flour which also makes it gluten-free.

-Coconut flour was not the easiest product I could find until I went to Tesco, they sold Groovy Food Organic coconut flour, alternatively, you can find coconut flour online at a competitive price, supplement supplier Bulk Powders does a decent 1kg bag for £6.99 and they also sell nut butters in 1kg tubs which is super convenient for anyone on paleo or on the keto diet.
-Wellplated.com chose almond butter over peanut due to that almond butter is heavenly and also that peanuts are not actually a nut, interestingly they are a legume which is restricted on the paleo diet.
+Coconut flour was not the easiest product I could find until I went to Tesco!
+They sold Groovy Food Organic coconut flour.
+Alternatively, you can find coconut flour online at a competitive price – supplement supplier Bulk Powders does a decent 1kg bag for £6.99.
+They also sell nut butters in 1kg tubs which is super convenient for anyone on paleo or on the keto diet.
+Wellplated.com chose almond butter over peanut as almond butter is heavenly, and peanuts are not actually a nut.
+Interestingly they are a legume, which is restricted on the paleo diet.

-Their recipe makes 10 slices, I recommend 2 slices per portion if you are following paleo as the total calorie content is a good amount for a healthy snack.
-If you are following keto, I would only recommend one slice as that will provide no more than 20.4g of carbohydrates, just make sure to factor the remaining carb count for the rest of the day.
-As you are having one slice, feel free to add some tasty keto toppings on to this, whether that is a another nut butter or a protein chocolate spread, this will balance out the carbs ratio and will be a very filling snack.
+Their recipe makes 10 slices – I recommend 2 slices per portion if you’re following paleo, as the total calorie content is a good amount for a healthy snack.
+If you are following keto, I would only recommend one slice as that will provide no more than 20.4g of carbohydrates.
+Just make sure to factor the remaining carb count for the rest of the day.
+As you’re having one slice, feel free to add some tasty keto toppings on to this, whether that is a another nut butter or a protein chocolate spread.
+This will balance out the carbs ratio and will be very filling!

 Wellplated’s Paleo Banana Bread